 Although deliberate oxidation is pivotal to various wine styles around the world (notably oloroso Sherry from Jerez, vin jaune from the Jura and the rancio wines of Banyuls), the practice was so strongly associated with Madeira that it became known as “maderization”.
 The term, when applied to lower alcohol wines, usually references a fault.
 (Source)

 Here’s a great infographic from Wine Folly that provides an “At A Glance” overview of the grape varieties, quality levels and styles of production for Madeira.

 …an opened bottle of Madeira lasts nearly forever.
 After everything it’s been through – fortification, extreme heat, long aging in the presence of oxygen – Madeira is pretty indestructible – Karen MacNeil, The Wine Bible

-Blandy’s 10 year old Malmsey is a blend of wines with an average of 10 years in seasoned American oak casks.
-It it made from 100% Malvasia, or as it known on the island of Madeira, “Malmsey” grape.
-The grapes were fermented with native yeasts.
-The wines were aged at the family’s Lodge in Funchal using the traditional ‘Canteiro’ system, whereby the wine is gradually transferred from the higher floors where the temperatures are higher, to the middle floors and eventually to the ground floor where temperatures are cooler.
-The process of transferring the barrels is absolutely critical to ensure the right balance of ullage (loss of volume due to evaporation) and concentration.
-All through the ageing process, the primary fruit flavors of the wine are gently transformed into tertiary dried fruit notes that produce the unique Madeira hallmark aromas.
-The wine was regularly racked during the ageing process and was fined before bottling.
+Blandy’s 10 year old Sercial is a blend of wines with an average of 10 years in seasoned American oak casks.
+It made from 100% Sercial grapes.
+The wines were aged at the family’s Lodge in Funchal in the traditional ‘Canteiro’ system, whereby the wine is gradually transferred from the higher floors where the temperatures are higher, to the middle floors and eventually to the ground floor where temperatures are cooler.
+The process of transferring the barrels is absolutely critical to ensure the right balance of ullage and concentration.
+The process transforms primary fruit flavors of the wine

 My tasting notes follow: